The most Polish place in Buffalo

 Photos by kc kratt

 Approaching St. Stanislaus church in Buffalo’s Polonia, a visitor can’t help but be overwhelmed.
 Even from a distance, from any angle, it is an arresting landmark.
 On drawing closer, one finds a historic marker that reads: First Polish colony settled here in 1873.
-St. Stanislaus Parish was established by the Rev. Dean John Pitass, who became the founder of the great Polish East Side of Buffalo.
+St. Stanislaus Parish was established by the Rev. Jan Pitass, who became the founder of the great Polish East Side of Buffalo.

 Clearly St. Stan’s, as the church is affectionately known, looms as large historically over Polonia as visually.
 Among its claims to fame, according to Marty Biniasz of Forgotten Buffalo: it may be the oldest Polish parish in New York State.
 Many of its accomplishments were due to the efforts of Rev. Pitass to organize the growing energies and resources of Buffalo’s Polish-American community.
 Among Pitass’s achievements, Biniasz includes establishing the parish school, bringing the Felician sisters to Buffalo, founding the parish cemetery in Cheektowaga, cofounding the national Polish fraternal organization Unia Polska w Ameryce, and organizing the first Polish Catholic Convention in America.